gad-fathe/UniversalWindowsPlatform/TempForceSensorWin10IoT/README.md

-# Temperature and force sensor
+# Windows 10 IoT Core Force sensor UWP sample connected with Azure IoT Hub
 This sample uses SPI communication.
 A temperature/force sensor is connected to an ADC, the ADC is connected to the Raspberry Pi 2 or 3 through SPI Pins.
 The ADC converts the analog sensor output to a digital value that is then read by the Raspberry Pi 2 or 3 using SPI.
 The value read from the ADC is displayed on the screen attached to the Raspberry Pi 2 or 3.
 This is basically a simplified version of Potentiometer sensor sample, which has an LED light as an extra output.